Nukesor/pueue/README.md

 **Daemon**:
 - `pueue_directory` The location Pueue uses for its intermediate files and logs.
 - `default_parallel_tasks` Determines how many tasks should be processed concurrently.
+- `pause_on_failure` If set to `true`, the daemon will pause and no longer start new task as soon as a single task fails.
 - `port` The port the daemon should listen to.
 - `secret` The secret, that's used for authentication